Pamir languages: North Pamiri branch

-Munji-Yidgha branch
+Munji–Yidgha branch

 The Munji and Yidgha languages are closely related.
-There are about 6,000 speakers of Yidgha in Upper Lotkoh Valley, Chitral District, Pakistan, and in 1992 there were around 2,500 speakers of Munji in the Munjan and Mamalgha Valleys of Badakhshan Province, northeastern Afghanistan.
+There are about 6,000 speakers of Yidgha in Upper Lotkoh Valley recorded in the former Chitral district of Pakistan, and in 2008 there were around 5,300 speakers of Munji mainly in the Mamalgha and Munjan valleys in the Kuran wa Munjan district of the Badakhshan province in northeastern Afghanistan.
 Munji-Yidgha shares with Bactrian a development *ð > /l/, absent from the other three Pamir groups.
 The extinct Sarghulami language of Badakhshan is thought to be of the Munji-Yidgha branch.

-Sanglechi-Ishkashimi
+Sanglechi–Ishkashimi

-There are about 2,500 speakers of Sanglechi and Ishkashmi in Afghanistan and Tajikistan respectively, they are not written languages.
+There are about 2,500 speakers of Sanglechi and Ishkashmi in Afghanistan and Tajikistan respectively; they are not written languages.

 Wakhi

 There are around 58,000 speakers of the Wakhi language in Afghanistan, Tajikistan, China, Pakistan, and Russia.

 Status

 The vast majority of Pamir speakers in Tajikistan and Afghanistan also use Tajik (Persian) as a literary language, which is—unlike the languages of the Pamir group—a Southwestern Iranian tongue.
 The language group is endangered, with the total number of speakers roughly around 100,000 in 1990.